Charlie Ebersol: Alliance of American Football

 In March 2018, Ebersol announced the creation of a new professional football league called the Alliance of American Football.
 Ebersol co-founded the league, which started playing in February 2019, with former NFL executive and Pro Football Hall of Fame inductee Bill Polian.
 On opening night, the AAF launched an app on which fans could follow games with low latency and win points by predicting plays in real time.
 The AAF app became the top sports app on the iOS store for the league's duration.

 Ebersol's father, who co-founded the XFL and who led NBC Sports and created Sunday Night Football, sat on the league's board.
 The league was backed by investors such as Peter Thiel's Founders Fund, The Chernin Group and former NFL player Jared Allen, and employed coaches Mike Singletary, Brad Childress and Steve Spurrier as well as former NFL players including Justin Tuck, Hines Ward and Troy Polamalu who held executive roles.

 Games were played during the "off-season," from February to April, and aired on CBS, CBS Sports Network, NFL Network, TNT, B/R Live and the league's mobile app.

 After the AAF's primary investor, Reggie Fowler, did not contribute the $200 million he had promised, the AAF was purchased by Carolina Hurricanes owner Thomas Dundon after two weeks of play.
 Dundon suspended league operations after eight weeks, then filed for Chapter 7 bankruptcy in April 2019.
 Former players sued Dundon and Ebersol for breach of contract following the league's collapse, but Ebersol was later removed as a defendant after investigators cleared him of wrongdoing.
 In 2022, the lawsuit was dropped at the request of all parties involved.

 Infinite Athlete

 In 2021, Ebersol co-founded Tempus Ex Machina with former AAF CTO Erik Schwartz and COO Annie Gerhart, receiving investment funding from firms including Andreessen Horowitz, General Catalyst, Silver Lake, Endeavor, and Will Ventures.

 Tempus Ex Machina provides data stream consolidation, data visualization, and integrated player tracking technology to sporting organizations including the National Football League, the NCAA's Pac-12 Conference, and Chelsea FC.

 In August 2023, Tempus Ex Machina merged with biomechanical analytics firm Biocore to form Infinite Athlete.

 Personal life

 Ebersol briefly dated tennis player Maria Sharapova in 2008.
 He also dated singer Britney Spears from October 2014 until June 2015.
-On March 17, 2017, Ebersol announced via Twitter his engagement to Melody Brooke McCloskey, Founder and CEO of StyleSeat.
-On July 29, 2017, Ebersol and McCloskey were married at Blackberry Farm in Walland, Tennessee.
+In 2017, he married Melody Brooke McCloskey at Blackberry Farm in Walland, Tennessee.